 Taking the Fear Out of Breast Screenings

-Mercy Fitzgerald Hospital specialists aim to reduce women’s anxieties during mammography and other breast imaging procedures
+Mercy Fitzgerald specialists aim to reduce women’s anxieties during mammography

 Darby, PA (August 27, 2013): A screening mammogram continues to be the most effective tool in detecting breast cancer before it can be felt.
 Yet, some women may still delay getting their annual mammogram because they worry about the possibility of hearing bad news.
 Current guidelines from the American Cancer Society recommend that women begin yearly mammograms at age 40 even if they have no symptoms or family history of breast cancer.
 Many health experts also encourage women to conduct self-breast exams on a monthly basis.